csebuetnlp/banglabert/README.md

 # BanglaBERT

 This repository contains the official release of the model **"BanglaBERT"** and associated downstream finetuning code and datasets introduced in the paper titled [**"BanglaBERT: Language Model Pretraining and Benchmarks for
-Low-Resource Language Understanding Evaluation in Bangla"**](https://arxiv.org/abs/2101.00204) accpeted in *Findings of the Annual Conference of the North American Chapter of the Association for Computational Linguistics: NAACL-2022*.
+Low-Resource Language Understanding Evaluation in Bangla"**](https://arxiv.org/abs/2101.00204) accpeted in *Findings of the Annual Conference of the North American Chapter of the Association for Computational Linguistics: NAACL 2022*.

 ## Table of Contents